node-red/node-red.github.io/docs/getting-started/docker.md

 ```

 The above compose file:
  - creates a node-red service
  - pulls the latest node-red image
  - sets the timezone to Europe/Amsterdam
  - Maps the container port 1880 to the the host port 1880
  - creates a node-red-net network and attaches the container to this network
-- persists the `/data` dir inside the container to the `/mnt/docker-cluster/node-red/data` dir outside the container
+ - persists the `/data` dir inside the container to the `node-red-data` volume in Docker

-#### Startup
+### Startup

-Node-RED is started using NPM start from this `/usr/src/node-red`, with the `--userDir`
-parameter pointing to the `/data` directory on the container.
+Environment variables can be passed in to the container configure the runtime of Node-RED.

 The flows configuration file is set using an environment parameter (**FLOWS**),
 which defaults to *'flows.json'*.
 This can be changed at runtime using the